-Join us for a farm trail through the beautiful countryside around our organic dairy farm, enjoy speciality foods in our late 17th century barn farm shop, discover craft and gift galleries, and watch our cows being milked whilst you enjoy a delicious afternoon tea.
+Join Sizergh Barn for a farm trail through the beautiful countryside around an organic dairy farm, enjoy speciality foods in a late 17th Century barn farm shop, discover craft and gift galleries, and watch their cows being milked whilst you enjoy a delicious afternoon tea.

 Tel: 015395 60426Visit Website